rbretmounet/minecraft_plugin/README.md

 # Team Manager
-A plugin that allows the use of teams and tracking of team scores.
-Uses MySQL to store all team/player info.
+A plugin that allows the use of teams and tracking of team scores that uses a MySQL database to store all team/player info.